dev-pods/build-applications-w-copilot-agent-mode/.github/steps/4-setup-django-rest-framework.md

 - Start the server.
 - Test the API using curl.

-Copy and paste the following prompt(s) in the GitHub Copilot Chat and select the "Agent" instead of "Ask" or "Edit" from the drop down where you are inserting the prompt.
+Copie e cole o(s) seguinte(s) prompt(s) no GitHub Copilot Chat e selecione "Agent" ao invés de "Ask" ou "Edit" no menu suspenso onde você está inserindo o prompt.

 > [!TIP]
 > - Keep in mind that the Copilot agent mode is conversational so it may ask you questions and you can ask it questions too.